Contents

 Gothenburg Archipelago

-Gothenburg archipelago is located off the west coast of Sweden, in the North Sea, and more specifically, the Kattegat, a 30,000 km² expansive waterway between Sweden and Denmark.
-It’s home to around 5,000 residents that swells to over 10,000 when the holidaymakers turn up in summer (about 6000 of them!).
-The Swedish love a staycation!
+The Gothenburg archipelago is located off the west coast of Sweden, in the North Sea, specifically in the Kattegat, a 30,000 km² waterway between Sweden and Denmark.
+It’s home to around 5,000 residents, which swells to over 10,000 in summer (about 6,000 of them).
+The Swedes love a staycation!

-The Gothenburg archipelago consists of two parts – the northern archipelago and the southern archipelago.
-If you want to visit on foot and are short on time, the southern islands are the place to go because they are generally quicker to get to and are car-free.
+The Gothenburg archipelago consists of two parts: the northern and southern archipelagos.
+If you want to visit on foot and are short on time, the southern islands are the best option because they are generally easier to reach and car-free.

 How to Get To Gothenburg Archipelago